Resources for Financial Help

 - Unemployment benefits – Use the benefits finder tool to find the kind of help your state’s unemployment insurance program can provide you.

-- Student Loan Payments – The CARES Act waives all federal student loan payments until Sep 30, 2020 and an Executive Order directed the Department of Education to extend the suspension until December 31, 2020.
+- Student Loan Payments – The CARES Act waives all federal student loan payments until Sep 30, 2020 and an Executive Order has directed the Department of Education to extend the suspension until January 31, 2022.
 Students with state, private and most Federal Family Education Loans will still need to pay monthly bills, but check with your lender to see they have a disaster or emergency forbearance.

-- Stimulus check (Economic Impact Payments)– Most Americans will receive a one-time payment from the federal government within the next few months.
-Each single adult with a Social Security number and an adjusted gross income of $75,000 or less will receive $1,200.
-Families with children will receive an additional $500 for each child age 16 or under.
-If you haven't filed a Federal tax return for 2018 or 2019, go to the IRS EIP Payments page to enter your information to receive a stimulus check.
+- Stimulus check (Economic Impact Payments)– Most Americans have received payments from the federal government during 2020 and 2021.
+If you haven't filed a Federal tax return for 2018 or 2019, or for 2020, go to the IRS EIP Payments page to enter your information to receive a stimulus check.

 - Tax return – Although the deadline for filing your Federal or Kansas State tax return has been extended to July 15, if you think you will get a refund, file your return as soon as possible.